AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 **Important:**
 * The search is case-insensitive. e.g. `kfc` will match `KFC`.
-* The order of the keyword matters. e.g. `chan hawker` will not match `Hawker Chan`.
+* The order of the keyword matters. e.g. `food fast` will not match `fast food`.
-* After filtering restaurants by a keyword, [editing](#editing-a-restaurant-edit) a restaurant by that keyword may cause the restaurant to disappear from the filtered list.
+* After filtering restaurants by a keyword, [editing](#editing-a-restaurant-edit) a restaurant by that keyword may cause the restaurant to disappear from the filtered directory.
-  * Note: The restaurant still remains in the restaurant directory and can be seen using [list](#listing-all-restaurants-list).
+  * Note: The restaurant still remains in the restaurant directory and can be viewed again using [list](#listing-all-restaurants-list).

 </box>

 **Examples:**
-* `find koi` returns a filtered list containing a restaurant named `KOI Thé`.
+* `find koi` returns a filtered directory containing a restaurant named `KOI Thé`.
-* `find subway, kfc` returns a filtered list containing restaurants named `Subway` and `KFC`.
-* `find bugis` returns a filtered list containing restaurants named `Astons Specialties` and `McDonald's` since their addresses contain `bugis`.
+* `find bugis` returns a filtered directory containing restaurants named `Astons Specialties` and `McDonald's` since their addresses contain `bugis`.
 </box>

 <figure>